myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.1.md

 ### Architecture

 > Before I get started here, I just want to call our the fantasitc work that's been done in the [Autofac.Multitenant](https://github.com/autofac/Autofac.Multitenant) library.
-Have a read thorough the source code to get a good understanding of the approach I've gone with.
+Have a read through the source code to get a good understanding of the approach I've gone with.

 There are 5 main steps to our solution

-1. **Create a custom `IContainer`**: We need to detect the current tenant and resolve services from that tenant's configured scope _(Same idea behind the [Autofac.Multitenant solution](https://github.com/autofac/Autofac.Multitenant))_
+1. **Create a custom `IContainer`**: We need to detect the current tenant and resolve services from that tenant's configured scope
 2. **Create middleware to set the request `IServiceProvider`**: This is so we set the service container to correct scope for the current tenant on each request _(We get the current tenant at request time, not startup)_
 3. **Create an `IServiceCollection` extension method**: This is to support a nice developer experience for configuring tenant specific services
 4. **Create an `IApplicationBuilder` extension method**: This is to support a nice developer experience for configuring the tenant container middleware